Bandit Queen: Plot

 All goes well until Thakur Shri Ram (Govind Namdeo) is released from prison.
 Thakur Shri Ram is the real gang leader (boss of the erstwhile Gujjar).
 Shri Ram returns to his gang and while Vikram receives him with respect, Shri Ram bristles at Vikram's egalitarian leadership style and covets Phoolan.
 Around this time, Phoolan revisits her former husband Puttilal, and with Vikram's help, abducts him and exacts her justice for his rape and abuse, beating him up.
 She shares her closure with Vikram.

 In August 1980, Shri Ram arranges to have Vikram assassinated, and abducts Phoolan, bringing her to the village of Behmai.
 Phoolan is repeatedly raped and beaten by Shri Ram and by the rest of the gang members, as punishment for her "disrespect" for his previous advances, and for her audacity at being equal.
-The stunning and disturbing final humiliation and punishment is that she is stripped naked, paraded around Behmai, beaten, and sent to fetch water from the well (in full view of the village).
+The final humiliation and punishment is that she is stripped naked, paraded around Behmai, beaten, and sent to fetch water from the well (in full view of the village).

 A severely traumatized Phoolan returns to her cousin Kailash.
 She recovers gradually and seeks out Man Singh (Manoj Bajpai), an old friend of Vikram Mallah.
 Man Singh brings her to another large gang, led by Baba Mustakim (Rajesh Vivek).
 She relates her history to Baba and asks him for some men and weapons to form a gang.
 Baba Mustakim agrees, and Man Singh and Phoolan become the leaders of the new gang.

 Phoolan leads her new gang with courage, generosity, humility, and shrewdness.
-Her stockpile and her legend grow.
+Her stock and her legend grow.
 She becomes known as Phoolan Devi, the bandit queen.
 In February 1981, Baba Mustakim informs her of a large wedding in Behmai, with Thakur Shri Ram in attendance.
 As Phoolan departs, Baba Mustakim warns her to remain low-key.
 Phoolan attacks the wedding party and her gang exacts revenge on the entire Thakur clan of Behmai.
 They round up the men and beat them up.
 Many of the men are finally shot.
 This act of vengeance brings her to the attention of the national law enforcement authorities (in New Delhi).
 The top police officials now begin a massive manhunt for Phoolan, and Thakur Shri Ram relishes the opportunity to come to their aid.

 The manhunt claims many lives in Phoolan's gang.
 They are ultimately forced to hide out in the rugged ravines of Chambal without any food or water.
 Phoolan evaluates her options and decides to surrender.
-Her terms are to have her remaining mates protected and provided for (the women and children in particular).
+Her terms are to have her remaining mates protected and provided for.
 The film ends with Phoolan's surrender in February 1983.
 The end credits indicate that all the charges against her were withdrawn (including the charges of murder at Behmai), and that she was released in 1994.